carnesen-archive/bitcoin-config-cli/readme.md

 # Spawn bitcoin as a background process
 daemon=1
 ```
 Looks good!
-Now suppose later we want to set a configuration value:
+Now suppose later we want to update a configuration file with a specific value:
 ```
 $ bitcoin-config set --acceptnonstdtxn 1
 ```